-Since our inception we have incurred significant losses and, as of June 30, 2017, we had an accumulated deficit of \$333.0 million.
+Since our inception we have incurred significant losses and, as of September 30, 2017, we had an accumulated deficit of \$371.5 million.
 We have not yet achieved profitability and we cannot assure investors that we will achieve profitability with our existing capital resources.
-Our recurring losses raise substantial doubt about our ability to continue as a going concern.
-We expect to continue to fund research and development, sales and marketing and general and administrative expenses at similar to current or higher levels and, as a result, we will need to generate significant revenues to achieve profitability.
+We expect to continue to fund sales and marketing, research and development and general and administrative expenses at similar to current or higher levels and, as a result, we will need to generate significant revenues to achieve profitability.
 Our principal sources of cash to date have been proceeds from public offerings of common stock, private placements of common and preferred stock, incurrence of debt and the sale of equity securities held as investments.

-As of June 30, 2017, the Company had one effective shelf registration statement on file with the SEC, which registers up to \$150.0 million of debt securities, common stock, preferred stock, or warrants, or any combination thereof for future financing transactions.
+As of September 30, 2017, the Company had one effective shelf registration statement on file with the SEC, which registers up to \$150.0 million of debt securities, common stock, preferred stock, or warrants, or any combination thereof for future financing transactions.
 The shelf registration statement was declared effective by the SEC on May 19, 2017.
+We have raised \$50.0 million in gross proceeds and approximately \$48.5 in net proceeds under such shelf registration statement through the sale of all the shares available under the 2017 ATM Offering.
+As of October 31, 2017, we had \$100.0 million available for future financings under such shelf registration statement.

-At June 30, 2017, we had cash, cash equivalents and restricted cash of approximately \$36.2 million.
+At October 31, 2017, we had cash, cash equivalents and restricted cash of approximately \$100.6 million.